BloomTech-Labs/mydish-be/endpoints.md

 res = {
   title,
   minutes: "(optional number) preparation time in minutes",
+  img: "(string) url of an image of food prepared with the recipe"
   notes: "(optional) free-form notes about the recipe", "(optional) categories": [
     "(string) category/tag name"